Skip to content

 Cultural and Community Visit

-The people of Rwanda have a unique culture and there are countless opportunities to experience it while on a tour of the Nyungwe forest.
-The best place to start is to visit places like the Kitabi cultural village or Banda Community Village.
+The people of Rwanda have a unique culture, and there are countless opportunities to experience it while on a tour of the Nyungwe forest.
+The best place to start is to visit places like the Kitabi cultural village or the Banda Community Village.
 You can also attend performances by the Cyamudongo cultural troupe or friends of Nyungwe.

 All these groups showcase the rich culture of the people of Rwanda through dance, drama, and storytelling.
 There are always opportunities to buy souvenirs (local crafts and art pieces).